dlmiles/tt09-dffram-2r1w/docs/info.md

 DO_B Data Out Port-B
 AD_A Address Port-A
 AD_B Address Port-B
+LOHI_A Nibble (4bit) select Port-A
+LOHI_B Nibble (4bit) select Port-B
 W_EN Write Enable (Port-A implied)

-16 pages of 16 nibbles (4-bits) is the total storage.
-The high 4-bits of address are set via RST_N configuration, see below.
+2 pages of 16 bytes (8-bits) is the total storage.
+The high 1-bit of address are set via RST_N configuration, see below.  the low 4-bits of address are supplied on the signal lines.

 ## How to test